Camp (style): Music

+Photography

+Thomas Dworzak published a collection of "last portrait" photographs of young Taliban soldiers about to depart for the front, found in Kabul photo studios.
+The book, titled Taliban, attests to a campy aesthetic, quite close to the gay movement in California or a Peter Greenaway film.

 Television

 The Comedy Central television show Strangers with Candy (1999–2000), starring comedian Amy Sedaris, was a camp spoof of the ABC Afterschool Special genre.
 Inspired by the work of George Kuchar and his brother Mike Kuchar, ASS Studios began making a series of short, no-budget camp films.
 Their feature film Satan, Hold My Hand (2013) features many elements recognized in camp pictures.